gboulant/todogo/doc/talks/talk01.01.userguide.rst

    can refer to reasonably short indeces when typing your command line.
-Even if there is no maximum limit for indeces, the normal usage (i.e. if you achieve your tasks and archive them when finished) is to play whith indeces between 1 (the starting index value) to 20 or 30.
+Even if there is no maximum limit for indeces, the normal usage (i.e. if you achieve your tasks and archive them when finished) is to play whith indeces from 1 (the starting index value) to 20 or 30.

 ================